Oliver Kamdem

-Wabo Oliver Kamdem (born 15 October 2002) is a French professional footballer who plays as a right-back for Bulgarian First League club Levski Sofia.
+Wabo Oliver Kamdem (born 15 October 2002) is a professional footballer who plays as a right-back for Bulgarian First League club Levski Sofia.
+Born in France, he represents the Cameroon national team.

 Career

 On 18 December 2021, Kamdem made his senior debut for Clermont in a 4–0 Coupe de France victory over Chemin Bas d'Avignon.
 At the end of the 2022–23 season, he left the club following the expiration of his contract.
 In September 2023, Kamdem joined Bulgarian club Lokomotiv Plovdiv on a three-year contract.
 On 14 February 2025, Kamdem was transferred to fellow Bulgarian club Levski Sofia, signing a two-and-a-half-year contract.

+On 27 March 2026, Kamdem earned his first cap for Cameroon, appearing as a starter and playing the first 75 minutes in the 0–1 loss against Australia in a FIFA Series match.
+He conceded a penalty during the second half, which was missed by Ajdin Hrustic.

 Personal life

 Born in France, Kamdem is of Cameroonian descent.